-The second source of information is the sample of the Population and Housing Census of 2010.
-Population censuses in Mexico are conducted every five years and the sample has 3.6 million individual observations, representing 3.28% of the total population.
-The questionnaire includes information about the place of living in 2005, but it does not include questions regarding the reason of migration or whether this migration was temporary or permanently.
+Source: National Security Council (CSN).
+Graphs prepared by the authors Source: National Security Council questions regarding the reason of migration or whether this migration was temporary or permanently.
 Moreover, the individuals do not have a unique identification number in order to match their information for different years in a panel structure.
 Then, for the purposes of the estimation, an internal migrant was defined as a person who was living in a different state in 2005.
 According to this rule, 109,180 people (2.96% of the Census sample) are considered internal migrants.
 On the contrary, residents are defined as those who did not change their state of residence from 2005 to 2010.